Lemon ricotta pancakes with berry sauce for Pancake Day

 2 cups plain flour

 To serve: butter, lemon juice, icing sugar

 Add berries, lemon juice and caster sugar to a medium sized saucepan.
 Heat on medium/high until you can see juice at the base of the pan, then add the cornflour/water mixture and stir quickly to combine.
 Simmer on low/medium heat for a few minutes until mixture is thicker yet berries are still in tact.
 Turn off heat, place lid on and set aside.
 Just before serving, pour into a jug.

 Whisk the ricotta, milk , egg yolks, vanilla, sugar and lemon zest in a large mixing bowl.
 Sift the flour and baking powder into the wet ingredients and fold a few times gently.

-In another bowl, beat the egg whites using a whisk or electric mixer until they have soft peaks then use a wooden spatula to fold into the wet mixture gently until combined.
+In another bowl, beat the egg whites using a whisk or electric mixer until they have soft peaks (just before they turn firm), then use a wooden spatula to fold into the wet mixture gently until combined.

 Heat the oil or butter over high heat in a large, non stick fry pan and drop in heaped 1/3 cup measuring cups of mixture.
 When you can see a couple of bubbles in the surface of each pancake, flip over and continue to cook for another 2 minutes or so, or until cooked through.
 Continue with the remainder of the pancakes, turning down heat a bit to prevent burning.

 Serve hot with butter, lemon juice, sifted icing sugar and berry sauce.